saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 ### <a name="sdarsvt"></a> Creating a Virtual Table of the ABAP CDS View

 Now that your HANA system is connected to our S/4HANA system the next step is to add a Virtual Table to our HANA system.
 Of course if you are using just the S/4HANA trial appliance you are only emulating having a separate HANA sidecar.
-This table will be based on the ABAP CD views that you created earlier.
+This table will be based on the ABAP CD view that you created earlier.

 * If you look in your Remote Sources folder (you might need to right click on the parent Provisioning folder and choose Refresh) you will now see the RS_Abap_S4H Remote Source.
 The easiest way to find the "Z" view that you created in S/4HANA will be in the "ABAP Tables by table name" folder.